IDCI-Consulting/SvgEditor/README.md

 * [ImageFlipperPlugin](src/plugins/ImageFlipper/README.md): Flip images vertically or horizontally
 * [ImageLoaderPlugin](src/plugins/ImageLoader/README.md): Load images to the canvas thanks to a file input
-* [ManualSavePlugin](src/plugins/ManualSave/README.md): Display a modal that will be used to load or save the canvas (in local storage but it can be easily extended)
-* [AutoSavePlugin](src/plugins/AutoSave/README.md): Automatically save the plugin each time the canvas is rendered (in local storage but it can be easily extended)
 * [ObjectResizerPlugin](src/plugins/ObjectResizer/README.md): Resize the canvas objects.
 Used only to add 'responsivness' to the canvas
 * [ColorPickerPlugin](src/plugins/ColorPicker/README.md)ColorPickerPlugin: Color a selected svg in the canvas thank to the [jscolor picker](http://jscolor.com/)
 * [OutputAreaPlugin](src/plugins/OutputArea/README.md): Output the final svg in a textarea